Septias/Kepler-Projekttage/README.md

 - Select projects and rearrange the order to your preferences
 - Create a Project

-### Administration features
+### Administration-features
 - Assign users to projects using drag 'n drop
 - Approve projects to be selected by users
 - Edit projects

 ## To be implemented
 ### Administration features
-- Project-assignment Algorithm
+- Project-assignment algorithm

 ## Project setup